Khanon/technest-test/web-application/src/assets/README.md

 - After install Node.js, execute the following comands on a windows console (please ensure you are in the indicated folder):

-- /technest-test-master/npm install -g @angular/cli
+- npm install -g @angular/cli (on folder '/technest-test-master/')

-- /technest-test-master/npm install -g @nestjs/cli
+- npm install -g @nestjs/cli (on folder '/technest-test-master/')

-- /technest-test-master/server/npm i
+- npm i (on folder '/technest-test-master/server/')

-- /technest-test-master/web-application/npm i
+- npm i (on folder '/technest-test-master/web-application/')

 - After the install has ended, execute <strong>start.bat</strong> to run the test.
 The Server will run automatically, and the Web-Application will be opened on your browser.